 First, think about your industry and identify your potential competitors.
 Look for other businesses that:

-- Offering similar services to the same audience
+- Offer similar products and/or services to your target audience

-- Offering different services to a related audience
+- Offer different products and/or services to a related audience

-- Ranking highly using keywords related to your business
+- Rank highly for keywords related to your business

-And if you’re not sure where to get started, there are a number of tools available online that can help you analyze the marketplace, see how much traffic other businesses are getting, and determine how quickly new entrants are able to break through into the marketplace.
+If you’re not sure where to start, there are lots of online tools to help you analyze the market, see how much traffic other businesses get, and determine how quickly new businesses can break into your industry.

 - How will you interest them in your product or service?